mcombi/store-demo-project/README.md

 Store project for demoing quarkus and or spring features

+Checklist:
+Docker is running
+You are logged-in on OCP in the right project

 Full set up for this project:

 1) Install Red Hat Gitops Operator